SouthGreenPlatform/PanExplorer_workflow/README.md

 **Homepage:** [https://panexplorer.southgreen.fr/](https://panexplorer.southgreen.fr/)

-It allows to perform a pan-genome analysis using published and annotated bacteria genomes, using different tools that can be invoqked: Roary, PGAP, PanACoTA.
+It allows to perform a pan-genome analysis using published and annotated bacteria genomes, using different tools that can be invoked: Roary, PGAP, PanACoTA.

 It provides a presence/absence matrix of genes, an UpsetR Diagram for synthetizing the matrix information and a COG assignation summary for each strain.